 Sterility Test Method suitability (Bacteriostasis/Fungistasis) is required prior to routine testing of products for sterility.
 The suitability should be performed as you plan to test the samples either by membrane filtration or direct immersion using the required number of samples to be tested per batch and the volume of sample needed for each media (TSB and FTM).
 The procedure is conducted as per the test described previously but adding <100 CFU of the organisms specified in the compendia to the sample/plus media and control media without sample.
 The suitability broths are then incubated for not more than 5 days at the specified temperatures previously mentioned for each broth.
 If clearly visible growth of the microorganisms is obtained after the incubation, visually comparable to that in the control vessel without sample, either the product possesses no antimicrobial activity under the conditions of the test, or such activity is satisfactorily eliminated.
 The routine Sterility Testing is then conducted based on the suitability and is not changed unless the method or product formulation changes.

-When it comes to Sterility Testing of any type, CPT can address your testing needs.
+When it comes to Sterility Testing of any type, CPTSM can address your testing needs.
 Our team of expert chemists and microbiologists can provide accurate testing, whether it be routine monitoring or testing support of validation activities.
 Consulting services are also available to assist you in identifying problems within your water purification system.
-Whatever your water testing needs, CPT is ready to lend assistance.
+Whatever your water testing needs, CPTSM is ready to lend assistance.

-Think of CPT as an extension of your Quality Team.
+Think of CPTSM as an extension of your Quality Team.
 Accurate testing conducted within a highly compliant testing environment.
 Contact us at your earliest convenience.